Drowsy Driving Accidents in DC

 It’s a little-known fact that drowsy drivers are just as dangerous as drunk drivers.
 While Americans have been taught the dangers of drunk driving since grade school, very little is mentioned about the perils of driving while fatigued.
 According to the National Institute of Health (NIH), about 50 to 70 million Americans suffer from a sleep disorder, leaving a significant portion of the population vulnerable to fatigue-related impairment behind the wheel.

-The Centers for Disease Control and Prevention states that being awake for at least 17 hours is the same as having a blood alcohol content of 0.05%.
-Being awake for at least 24 hours is equal to having a blood alcohol content of 0.1%, which is higher than the legal limit.
+According to a study referenced by the Centers for Disease Control and Prevention (CDC), being awake for at least 17 hours is the same as having a blood alcohol content of 0.05%.
+Staying awake for at least 24 hours can result in impairment comparable to a blood alcohol content of 0.1%, which is above the legal limit for driving.

 Sleep deprivation can hurt your driving ability in the following ways: